Ghini/ghini.desktop/doc/searching.rst

 .. _searching-in-bauble:

-Searching in Bauble
+Searching in Ghini
 -------------------

 Searching allows you to view, browse and create reports from your data.
 You can perform searches by either entering the queries in the main search entry or by using the Query Builder to create the queries for you.
-The results of Bauble searches are listed in the main window.
+The results of Ghini searches are listed in the main window.

 Search Strategies
 =================

-Three are three types of search strategies available in Bauble.
-Considering the search stragety types available in Bauble, sorted in increasing
+Three are three types of search strategies available in Ghini.
+Considering the search stragety types available in Ghini, sorted in increasing
 complexity: you can search by value, expression or query.

 Searching by query, the most complex and powerful, is assisted by the Query